Email not displaying correctly? View it in your browser.

 The festival, or Fiesta del Plátano, will be from 6 to 8 p.m. in Old Main Brown Auditorium.

 The event will feature music by the Afro-Colombian music collective Roots of the Mangrove Without Borders, part of larger group of Afro-Columbian visitors to campus.
-There will also be a performance by the university’s Ritmo Latino Dance Club, exhibits and free food samples including — of course — plaintains, a vitamin- and mineral-rich food that plays an important role in meals throughout Latin America and the Caribbean.
+There will also be a performance by the university’s Ritmo Latino Dance Club, exhibits and free food samples including — of course — plantains, a vitamin- and mineral-rich food that plays an important role in meals throughout Latin America and the Caribbean.
 Doors open at 5:30 p.m.

 The focus on Afro-Colombians kicks off a series of cultural and educational activities encompassing the university’s Latiné Heritage Month.
 Latiné Heritage Month runs from Sunday, Sept.
 15, to Tuesday, Oct.
 15. All the events are free and open to the public.

 Roots of the Mangrove, meanwhile, is more that just touring musicians.
-It is part of the self-help Association for the Comprehensive Development and Entrepreneurship of Afro-Colombians (AMDAE), a grassroot organization whose members during their extended visit will share the music and cultural awareness of their native country.
+It is part of the self-help Association for the Comprehensive Development and Entrepreneurship of Afro-Colombians (AMDAE), a grassroots organization whose members during their extended visit will share the music and cultural awareness of their native country.
 They also will engage with students in classes and take part in a panel presentation.

 AMDAE’s visit includes two public events on Monday, Sept.
 16: